Redditch Borough Council

+The council went under no overall control at the May 2026 election, since when the council has been run by a Conservative-led administration with the support of a confidence and supply agreement with Reform UK.

+The borough council is due to be abolished in 2028 as part of upcoming structural changes to local government in England.

 History

 The town of Redditch was made a local government district in 1858, governed by a local board.
 Such districts were renamed urban districts in 1894.
 The urban district in turn was abolished in 1974 and replaced by a non-metropolitan district covering the same area as the former urban district, but with different powers and responsibilities.

 Redditch district was awarded borough status on 15 May 1980, changing the council's name to Redditch Borough Council and allowing the chair of the council to take the title of mayor.

+In 2026, the government announced plans to abolish the borough with effect from April 2028, with the borough council's functions passing to a new unitary authority for North Worcestershire.

 Governance

 Redditch Borough Council provides district-level services.
 County-level services are provided by Worcestershire County Council.
 Feckenham is a civil parish, which forms a third tier of local government for that part of the borough; the rest of the borough is an unparished area.

 Since 2008, the council has developed shared working arrangements with neighbouring Bromsgrove District Council, with the two organisations sharing a chief executive, management team and other staff.